Peter Nygard accuser explains why she's speaking out in new shocking doc: 'I have never been quiet about this'

 JONBENET RAMSEY’S HALF BROTHER STILL WANTS TO FIND HER KILLER: ‘THIS CASE CAN BE SOLVED’

-But for Telek Campbell, the time has come to share her story in hopes others will be encouraged to come forward without fear.
+But for Telek, the time has come to share her story in hopes others will be encouraged to come forward without fear.

 "I hope that the women who have gone through similar, terrible experiences - horrific experiences - will hopefully feel the strength to come forward with their stories," the 45-year-old told Fox News.